PaulJeFi/pauljefi.github.io/article/TQS.md

 # Tactical Quiescence Search (TQS)

-A tactical quiescence search (TQS) is a [quiescence search algorithm](https://www.chessprogramming.org/Quiescence_Search) with more severals [extensions](https://www.chessprogramming.org/Extensions).
-It allows the engine to not miss tactics that are not based on capture-only moves.
+A tactical quiescence search (TQS) is a [quiescence search algorithm](https://www.chessprogramming.org/Quiescence_Search) with more further [extensions](https://www.chessprogramming.org/Extensions).
+It allows the engine not to miss tactics that are not based on capture-only moves.

 ## The idea